Wal33D/manic-miners-launcher/README.md

 - **Community Hub**: Access the latest news, guides, and forums directly through the launcher.
 - **Backup and Restore**: Safely backup your saves and profiles and restore them when needed.
 - **Shortcut Creation (Windows only)**: Optionally create Start Menu or Desktop shortcuts for quick access.
+- **macOS Compatibility**: Use Wine, Proton, or another compatibility layer to run the Windows build on macOS.

 ## Getting Started: